By Nicole Richards

 GATTEX can make abnormal cells that are already in your body grow faster.
 There is an increased risk that abnormal cells could become cancer.
 If you get cancer of the bowel (intestines), liver, gallbladder or pancreas while using GATTEX, your healthcare provider should stop GATTEX.
 If you get other types of cancers, you and your healthcare provider should discuss the risks and benefits of using GATTEX.

-Polyps in the colon (large intestine)
+Polyps in the intestines

-Polyps are growths on the inside of the colon.
-Your healthcare provider will have your colon checked for polyps within 6 months before starting GATTEX and have any polyps removed.
-Children and adolescents will be checked for blood in the stool before they start using GATTEX.
+Polyps are growths on the inside of the intestines.
+For adult patients, your healthcare provider will have your colon and upper intestines checked for polyps within 6 months before starting GATTEX, and have any polyps removed.
+To keep using GATTEX, your healthcare provider should have your colon and upper intestines checked for polyps at the end of 1 year of using GATTEX.

-To keep using GATTEX, your healthcare prov der should have your colon checked for new polyps at the end of 1 year of using GATTEX.
-If no polyp is found, your healthcare provider should check you for polyps as needed and at least every 5 years and have any new polyps removed.
+For adult and pediatric patients, if no polyp is found at the end of 1 year, your healthcare provider should check you for polyps as needed and at least every 5 years.
+If any new polyps are found, your healthcare provider will have them removed and may recommend additional monitoring.
 If cancer is found in a polyp, your healthcare provider should stop GATTEX.

 Blockage of the bowel (intestines)